gamejolt/doc-game-api/v1.x/sessions/ping.md

 # Sessions - Ping

 Pings an open session to tell the system that it's still active.
-If the session hasn't been pinged within `120 seconds`, the system will close the session and you will have to open another one.
-It's recommended that you ping every `30 seconds` to keep the system from clearing out your session.
+If the session hasn't been pinged within 120 seconds, the system will close the session and you will have to open another one.
+It's recommended that you ping every 30 seconds to keep the system from clearing out your session.

-You can also let the system know whether the player is in an `active` or `idle` state within your game.
+You can also let the system know whether the player is in an active or idle state within your game.

 ## URL Endpoint